 The guidelines shall apply to agreements entered into after the adoption by the Annual General Meeting and to changes made in existing agreements after this date.
 The Board of Directors shall retain the right to deviate from the guidelines if motivated by particular reasons on an individual basis.

-Lifco has a remuneration committee consisting of four members: Carl Bennet (chairman), Johan Stern, Gabriel Danielsson and Axel Wachtmeister.
+Lifco has a remuneration committee consisting of five members: Carl Bennet (chairman), Erik Gabrielson, Johan Stern and Axel Wachtmeister.
 The remuneration committee shall prepare proposals concerning remuneration principles, remuneration and other employment terms for the CEO and the group management.